 Evil!Galadriel: And now at last it comes.
 You will give me the Ring freely!
 In place of the Dark Lord you will set up a Queen.
 And I shall not be dark, but beautiful and terrible as the Morning and the Night!
 Fair as the Sea and the Sun and the Snow upon the Mountain!
 Dreadful as the Storm and the Lightning!
 Stronger than the foundations of the earth.
 All shall love me and despair.

-Saruman the White as listed in the literature section; though he isn't particularly nice looking and is surrounded by dark forces he still has quite some light related symbolism, most notable in the scenes in which Gandalf (then Gandalf the Grey) is present.
+Saruman the White, as listed in the literature section.
+Though he isn't particularly nice looking and is surrounded by dark forces, he still has some light related symbolism, most notably in the scenes where Gandalf (then Gandalf the Grey) is present.

-In Dragonheart, King Einon always dresses in white in contrast with the hero Bowen who is dressed in Black.
+In Dragonheart, King Einon always dresses in white.
+In contrast, hero Bowen is dressed in black.

-The movie adaptation of the first book of His Dark Materials, The Golden Compass, seems to love this trope, to the point that Mrs Coulter (who was black haired in the books) became blonde (to which the author said: "I was clearly wrong.
+The Golden Compass seems to love this trope, to the point that Mrs Coulter (who was black haired in the books) became blonde (to which the author said: "I was clearly wrong.
 You sometimes are wrong about your characters.
 She's blonde.
 She has to be."), and intercision is not done with a blade as in the books, but with lasers.